Generic Name: clonidine

-Kapvay, known as clonidine hydrochloride in its generic form, is an alpha agonist medication primarily used to treat hypertension.
+Kapvay (Generic Name: clonidine) is an alpha agonist medication used to treat hypertension.
 It may also reduce the hyperactivity associated with attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
 Kapvay is sometimes used in conjunction with stimulant medications.

 Kapvay has not been studied in children younger than 6.
 Kapvay does not have a high risk of abuse or dependence.
 It is not a controlled substance.

 Kapvay is also used off label to treat hot flashes that occur from menopause, and sometimes withdrawal from narcotic drugs or nicotine.

 Before starting or refilling a Kapvay prescription, read the medication guide included with your pills, as it may be updated with new information.

 This guide should not replace a conversation with your doctor, who has a holistic view of your or your child’s medical history, other diagnoses, and other prescriptions.
 If you have questions, ask your doctor or pharmacist before you begin taking the medication.

 As with all medications, follow your Kapvay prescription instructions exactly.
 Kapvay is an extended-release tablet, taken orally once or twice daily with or without food, in the morning or at bedtime.
 Each dose can last up to 24 hours.
 Tablets are available in 0.1mg and 0.2mg dosages.
 The time-release formulation is designed to maintain a steady level of medication in your body throughout the day.
 Tablets should never be crushed, broken, or chewed.

 The optimal dosage varies patient by patient.
 Your doctor may adjust your daily dosage by 0.1mg increments until you or your child experiences the best response — that is, the lowest dosage at which you experience the greatest improvement in symptoms without side effects.